 In the recent years, she continues to deepen her interest in the area of geriatrics and dementia by moving into the community to work alongside other dynamic multidisciplinary team members to bring about person-centered care for people with dementia and the ageing population.

-Ms Chua Pei Shan, Senior Physiotherapist, St Luke's Elder Care, Singapore
+Ms Chua Pei Shan, Principal Physiotherapist, Consult PT Shan, Singapore

 Topic Title: Home Therapy Services - How Relevant Is It?